Check out our New Pages: RESOURCES & EDUCATION, WELLNESS, and LIBRARY

-The Angels of the Valley Banner Project aims to raise awareness of the issue of drug overdose and reduce the stigma associated with people who have lost their lives due to substance use disorder.
-This project also recognizes the grief felt by families and friends in our community who have lost a loved one as a result of drug use.
+The Angels of the Valley Banner Project aims to raise awareness of the opioid epidemic and reduce the stigma associated with people who have lost their lives due to substance-related causes.
+This project also recognizes the grief felt by families, friends, and our community for those who have lost a loved one as a result of substance use.
 The banners signify the passing of someone cherished and send a message that the tragedy of substance-related death is preventable, and those who are suffering should feel no shame in asking for help.
 Banners are displayed at ArtsQuest's SteelStacks campus in south Bethlehem, from August 31 (international overdose awareness day) through September (National Recovery month).
-New submissions accepted in July 2021.
+New submissions accepted by ArtsQuest in July 2021.